 - Once approved by the Advisory Committee, the student defends the dissertation; the degree is conferred.

 The timing of the Ph.D. or D.M.A. proposal is important.
 These questions make it clear that the student must already have done substantial research and have drawn some conclusions about the significance of the investigation.
 On the other hand, waiting too long to file a proposal could result in wasted effort if changes are required by any of the committees that review it.

 The dissertation defense, or Final Examination, is oral and under the supervision of the Advisory Committee.
-Notification of the time and place of the defense must be submitted by the student to the online UConn Events Calendar, www. events.uconn.edu (Lectures, Meetings and Conferences section) at least two weeks prior to the defense.
-In addition, the student must deliver to the Graduate School a provisional copy of the dissertation, with tentative approval form signed by all members of the Advisory Committee, at least one week prior to the defense.
+Notification of the time and place of the defense must be submitted by the student to the online UConn Events Calendar, http://events.uconn.edu (Lectures, Meetings and Conferences section) at least two weeks prior to the defense.

 At least five members of the faculty must participate in the defense--the three members of the Advisory Committee and two additional faculty who have had the opportunity to read the dissertation beforehand.
 The defense begins with a personal presentation of the candidate's research, which is open to the public and usually placed on the schedule of the Music History and Theory Colloquium.
 The presentation is followed by a period when any person in attendance may ask questions and participate in discussion of the research.
 Finally, the five members of the committee meet with the candidate in private to discuss any remaining issues that may need to be addressed before granting final approval.
 The decision regarding whether the candidate has passed, conditionally passed or failed the Final Examination rests solely with the Advisory Committee, which will take into account the opinions of other participating faculty, especially the two additional readers of the dissertation.
 The vote of the Advisory Committee must be unanimous.